 • Mortgage shortfall debts

 • Unpaid bills (like medical or legal costs)

 • Utility arrears (like gas, electricity, and water)

 • Business debts (for sole traders)

-You must continue to directly pay for the following types of debt because your bankruptcy will not discharge your liability, or because you’d lose essential goods or services.
+You must continue to pay the following debts in full, either because your bankruptcy doesn’t discharge your liability, or because you’ll otherwise risk losing essential goods or services:

 • Mortgages secured against your home

 • Rent arrears